lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.

-* Up: Uplink direction for compression/decompression, from the Dev SCHC C/D to the network SCHC C/D.
+* Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D.

 * W: Window bit.
 A fragment header field used in Window mode (see section 5), which carries the same value for all fragments of a window.